Chapter 3 – Define “Good” (Your First Validators)

 Implement a Basic Validator:

-If it’s JSON, write a simple JSON Schema and a Python script (like
+If it’s JSON, write a simple JSON Schema and run a schema validator in CI (any language/tooling is fine) that exits non-zero on failure.

-Integrate and Observe: Add this validator to your existing SDaC
+Integrate and Observe: Add this validator to your existing Software Development as Code (SDaC)

 Makefileor validation script.
 Intentionally generate an output that violates your rule and confirm that your build fails deterministically.
 Then, generate a correct output and confirm it passes.Expand (Optional): If you’re feeling ambitious, add a second, different type of validator (e.g., if you have a JSON schema, add a linter for a Python script).